📌 Note: Additional automations can be purchased as add-ons. For more information on adding new features please see the add-ons page in your nation.

-- A pop-up modal will display where you can give your automation a name and description.
+A pop-up will display where you can give your automation a name and description.

-6. Once you've selected a list, you'll be prompted to set up the first automated email.
+Once you've created your automation, you'll be prompted to set up the first automated email.
 Select your Broadcaster, enter the Email name, click Save and Continue and you will be taken to the email editor.
 (You can start from scratch or you can clone an existing mailing to use as a starting point).

 📌Note: All you need to enter is the Email Name.
 (The slug will be generated for you in the background, and you'll be able to change it later if you need to).

-Now, you're ready to craft your email.
-It will be just like setting up an email blast.
+When you click the "Save and continue" button at the bottom of the form, you will be automatically redirected to the email editor.
+This process will be just like setting up an email blast.
 However, the banner at the top lets you know that you're configuring this email as part of an automation.